API reference¶

 purgedcv.min_track_record_length ¶

-min_track_record_length(observed_sharpe: float, target_sharpe: float, alpha: float, skew: float, kurtosis: float) -> int
+min_track_record_length(observed_sharpe: float, target_sharpe: float, alpha: float, skew: float, kurtosis: float) -> float

 Minimum sample size such that PSR(target_sharpe) >= 1 - alpha.